Justice Kennedy May Soon Find Himself Disappointed And His Legacy Undermined

 In subsequent years, she would privately make clear how unhappy she was with her replacement — Samuel Alito — for what she perceived as the undermining much of that legacy.

 Now, it is Anthony Kennedy.
-After 30 years on the court, he believes that rights that, once recognized, will not be taken away.
-That includes the right to abortion that he helped to preserve, and rights for gay people that he helped establish – including the right to marry and to be treated equally.
+After 30 years on the court, he believes that once rights are recognized, they will not be taken away.
+That includes the right to abortion that he helped to preserve and the rights for gay people that he helped establish — including the right to marry and to be treated equally.

 Time, of course, will tell.
-But every indication is that President Trump in a little over a week will name a future justice who does not think that those are rights fully protected by the Constitution.
+But every indication is that President Trump in a little over a week will pick someone who does not think that those are rights fully protected by the Constitution.

 Once a nominee is confirmed, the only real question will be how far he or she will go to undermine or outright reverse the Supreme Court's prior rulings on these and other subjects — from regulation of the environment to presidential powers.